nasa/simupy-flight/README.rst

 .. |SimuPyAPI| replace:: SimuPy's ``DynamicalSystem`` interface
 .. _SimuPyAPI: https://simupy.readthedocs.io/en/latest/api/api.html>

 The SimuPy Flight Vehicle Toolkit API is designed to prioritize explicit and modular models, to facilitate adherance to best practices from the scientific Python community, and to follow SimuPy design principles.
 The library provides a ``Planet`` and ``Vehicle`` that implement |SimuPyAPI|_.
 This API separation was designed to reflect the modeling distinction between the two bodies being simuated.
 This separation could have been reflected in other ways; indeed within the ``Planet`` and ``Vehicle`` classes there is a namespace separation between model components.
 However, it is often convenient to break SimuPy models into distinct systems when intermediate signals may be used for multiple purposes.
 In particular, the separation allows easy access to the vehicle's sensed acceleration which is an important measurement for flight vehicles, particularly entry vehicles.
 Due to the disciplined modeling approach set out by SimuPy where the output of systems with state are not dependent on the input, a vehicle whose input changed acceleration could not be modeled without separating the ``Vehicle``.
+In the future, convenience functions will provided for common ``BlockDiagram`` manipulations like connecting guidance, navigation, or control models to reduce the learning curve for new users.

 The ``Vehicle`` class provides the state-less dynamics (angular and translational acceleration) of the flight vehicle.
 It is constructed by